About

 What is the Chinese Soup Pot?

 Hello and welcome!
-My name is Sharon Lee and I am the author and photographer behind the soup recipes, cooking tips, and ingredient introductions you find on this site.
-Chinese Soup Pot is a family blog about Chinese soups with an aim to share, preserve, and contribute to the art and culture of Chinese soup making.
-Here is where I impart my family’s traditional and conventional soup recipes, professional soup making techniques and tools, explain and familiarize you with the common Asian ingredients often used in Chinese soup recipes.
-In doing so, I hope to inspire you to make a delicious soup today, and to offer you an alternative way to achieve optimal health for you and your family.
+My name is Sharon Lee and I am the author and photographer behind the soup recipes, cooking tips, and ingredient guides you find on this site.
+Chinese Soup Pot is a website project on Chinese soups, with an aim to share, preserve, and contribute to the art and culture of Chinese soup making.
+Here is where I impart my family’s traditional and conventional soup recipes, soup making techniques and soup cooking tools.
+Here is also where I introduce you to a variety of Chinese herbs and Asian food ingredients often used in Chinese soup recipes.
+Through this site, I hope to inspire you to make a delicious soup today, and to offer you an alternative way to achieve optimal health for you and your family.

-Another reason why Chinese soup is important is for a practical reason: health benefits.
-Traditional Chinese soups are gentle tonics made from fresh vegetables, lean meats or fish, flavored only by the natural ingredients in the soup.
-One distinguishing point about traditional Chinese soups is that oil, cream, and butter are never used – making the soups low fat, low calorie, and low sodium.
-Many Chinese soups also include herbal ingredients to enhance the health-benefiting functions of the soup – an age old practice used for hundreds of generations originating back to China’s Pearl River Delta in Canton.
-Slow fire soups is a practice that the Cantonese call “Chinese Food Therapy (食療)”.
-The Cantonese are known to place great importance to the health-giving properties of soups.
-These properties and functions can range from detoxification, nourishment to major body organs, reduction of blood sugar and blood pressure, replenishment of the Qi, or release of excess element(s) that throw the body off its internal yin-yang balance which results in outward bodily symptoms like sore throat, coughing, or dryness.
+Another reason why I love Chinese soup is for their health benefits.
+Traditional Chinese soups are gentle tonics made from fresh vegetables, lean meats or fish, and flavored only by natural ingredients.
+One distinguishing point about traditional Chinese soups is that oil, cream, and butter are never used – making the soups naturally low fat, low calorie, and low sodium.
+Many Chinese soups also include herbal ingredients that enhance the health-benefiting function of the soup.
+The use of specific herbs in soups is an age old practice, used by thousands of generations.
+Many of the recipes can also be traced back to China’s Pearl River Delta in Canton, where slow fire soups is a practice that the Cantonese call “Chinese Food Therapy (食療)”.
+The Cantonese are known to place great importance to the health-giving functions of soups.
+The benefits can range from detoxification, nourishment to major body organs, reduction of blood sugar and blood pressure, replenishment of the Qi, and release of excess element(s) that throw the body off its internal yin-yang balance.
+When the internal body is off balance, outward bodily symptoms like sore throat, coughing, or dryness can appear.

 From a Chinese medicine perspective, food is not only something to fill one’s stomach to fight hunger.
 Food is also a nourishing agent with preventative and curative powers to fight off the onset of illnesses when used properly.
 And the way to release these beneficial powers is to brew the food and herbs slowly for 2 – 3 hours.
-This releases the essence and nutrients of the ingredients into the soup, which then allows for the human body to easily absorb the nutrients.
+This releases the essence and nutrients of the foods into the soup, which allows for the human body to easily absorb the nutrients.
 This is why I believe Chinese soup is an excellent and most natural way to strengthen one’s immune system and overall health.
 Chinese soups are elixirs for graceful aging as well.
-I hope you will give Chinese soups a try, and make it into a regular tradition in your home.
+I hope you will give my Chinese soup recipes a try, and make cooking Chinese soup a regular tradition in your home.

 Who is Sharon?

-In spite of my education, I should also make clear here that I am not a doctor, dietician, or nutritionist.
-You should always seek the advice of a doctor for matters concerning your health, especially if your pregnant.
-Some information on this site have not been evaluated by the US FDA (Food and Drug Administration).
-The recipes and information I share on this site are what I’ve learned over the years through my family, from the thousands of generations before me who practiced the Chinese soup tradition, formal education, personal research, and self enrichment through books, seminars, and online resources.
+In spite of my education, I should make clear that I am not a doctor, dietician, or nutritionist.
+You should always seek the advice of a doctor for matters concerning your health, especially if you are pregnant.
+Not all information about the health benefits of foods are evaluated by the US FDA.
+The information I share on this site is an accumulation of teachings from my family, from the many generations before me who practiced the Chinese soup tradition, from formal education, personal research, and self enrichment through books, seminars, and other resources.

 What Should You Do from Here?